 One of many souvenirs brought back to Australia after World War I by soldier Sergeant John Lord.
 Sergeant John Lord belonged to the 13th Field Ambulance and returned to Australia shortly after the war's end, in December 1919.
 The magazine is now part of a larger collection of copies of 'Aussie' magazines in Museum Victoria's collection dated 5 June 1918 - 15 January 1929.

-'Aussie' (1918 - circa 1929) was a commercial magazine of opinion, review and entertainment.
+'Aussie' (1918- circa 1929) was a commercial magazine of opinion, review and entertainment.
 It was edited by Phillip Harris and published in France 1918 - 1919 on a small printing press that Harris brought with him to France.
 Initially the print run was only 10,000 copies, but soon it reached 60,000 and later 100,000.
-The magazine celebrated a distinctive 'Aussie' identity through language, humour and imagery.
+The magazine aimed to celebrate a distinctive 'Aussie' identity through language, humour and imagery.
 It distributed news, provided light-hearted ways of seeing the war experience and gave soldiers an outlet to express dissent or dissatisfaction.
 It also provided a voice for Australian authors such as Banjo Paterson, C.J.
 Dennis and Bernard O'Dowd.
-Unfortunately, the magazine also frequently contained racist and sexist imagery and references.
+The magazine also frequently contained deeply racist and sexist imagery and references.

 After the war, Phillip Harris produced a monthly in Sydney and renamed it 'Aussie: the Cheerful Monthly' from 1920.
 It built a sizeable circulation and for several years it published the major Australian writers and cartoonists of the day.
 It set out to sustain the digger culture and defend the rights of the veterans, while also embracing the re-adjustment of returned soldiers into civilian life.